 Although it may be hard to believe, the holiday season is almost upon us, and it’s time to start preparing for the winter rush.
 These next few months are the most important time of the year for any sports and fitness business.
 Between winter sports camps and clinics and people trying to combat their holiday treat indulgences, traffic tends to increase during this time of year.
 The holidays are a perfect time for business owners to alter or enhance their operations, growing both revenue and their customer base.
-Here are guiding tips on how to make the most out of the holidays at your sports business.
+Here are guiding tips on how to make the most out of the holidays at your studio or gym.

 3 Ways to Get Ready for the Holiday Rush